benlumley/jQuery-PanZoom/README.md

 ### zoomIn( [steps] ), zoomOut( [steps] )

-Similar to the above, these are the methods used by the event hanlers for zoom in/out and can be called directly.
+Similar to the above, these are the methods used by the event handlers for zoom in/out and can be called directly.

 They take an optional steps argument, which dictates how far will be zoomed in and out.
 If not provided, a default is used based on the size of the image panZoom is working with and the zoom\_step config value passed when you initialised panZoom.

 Steps should be an object like look like:

 		{
 			zoom: {
 				x: 10,
 				y: 10